MyPossibilitiesMyPossibilitiesMyPossibilitiesMyPossibilities

 • Therapy goals are established following a comprehensive evaluation process.
 Goals follow the SMART paradigm: Specific, Measurable, Achievable, Relevant and Time-based.
 Therapy models include individual, group, pull-out, and push in sessions.

 • We believe that collaboration is key in pursuing the full, untapped possibilities of our Hugely Important People (HIPsters).
-CSD therapists work alongside Program Instructors, HIPster Family Services, and Career Services to ensure HIPsters’ functional goals and needs are addressed during educational and vocational opportunities.
+CSD therapists work alongside program instructors, HIPster Family Services, and Career Services to ensure HIPsters’ functional goals and needs are addressed during educational and vocational opportunities.

 Speech Therapy